texus/TGUI-website/tutorials/0.9/backends/index.md

 ### SDL

 TGUI also has a backend based on SDL.
 It uses SDL2, SDL\_TTF and OpenGL.
-At least OpenGL 4.1 or OpenGL ES 3.0 is required.
+At least OpenGL 3.2 or OpenGL ES 2.0 is required.

 If SDL2 isn't found automatically in CMake then fill in the SDL2\_PATH variable with the root folder of the development libraries that you download from the [SDL download page](https://libsdl.org/download-2.0.php).
 If SDL\_ttf isn't found automatically then fill in the SDL2\_TTF\_PATH variable with the root folder of the development libraries that can be downloaded from the [SDL\_ttf download page](https://www.libsdl.org/projects/SDL_ttf/).

 You can set the hidden `TGUI_USE_GLES` option to TRUE if you want to use OpenGL ES instead of OpenGL (you have to manually create the entry if you use the CMake gui).
-This property is automatically set to TRUE when building for Android.
-You should set the property manually when building for Raspberry Pi.
+This property must be set to TRUE when building for Android and setting it to TRUE is also recommended when building for the Raspberry Pi.

 ### Custom